Jakkur Aerodrome: History

-The Maharaja of Mysore acquired over 200 acre of land to build Jakkur Aerodrome, which opened in 1948.
-The airfield was then transferred to the Government of Karnataka on the condition that the latter would only build a flying school at Jakkur.
-The Government Flying Training School (GFTS) was established on 26 March 1949.
+In 1935, it was reported that the Mysore government was planning to construct a civil aerodrome in Jakkur.
+A site was selected at the state plantations the following year.
+An east–west runway had been laid by 1939.
+The Nizam's State Railway Air Department inaugurated a flight from Hyderabad to Madras via Bangalore in April 1940.
+The service was mentioned by the diwan of Mysore, Mirza Ismail, in a June speech to the representative assembly.
+It ended in July when Hyderabad State granted the airline's resources to the Indian government due to World War II.
+The HAL airport replaced Jakkur as the city's civil airfield after the war.

+The Government Flying Training School (GFTS) was inaugurated in December 1948 by Prime Minister Jawaharlal Nehru.
 It operated smoothly until 1997, when it faced a shortage of aircraft, fuel, maintenance engineers and flying instructors.
 The school has operated sporadically since then.

 In January 2014, a flyover was completed over NH 44 to improve connectivity between the city centre and the far-away Kempegowda International Airport.
 The flyover, over 12 m high and constructed immediately west of the runway at Jakkur, presents an obstruction to aircraft landing at the aerodrome.
 Although the western half of the runway had already been closed off to accommodate, the government closed Jakkur Aerodrome on 8 June.
 The GFTS was forced to relocate, with 18 students still undergoing training.
 The school continued students' training at the airports in Hubli and Mysore.
 However, by October 2014 the school had resumed operations.
 The western portion of the runway remains closed, but a 170 m extension is planned.